sophgo/sophon-stream/samples/license_area_intrusion/README_EN.md

 The parameters and running methods for testing are the same.
 The following mainly introduces the PCIe mode.

-1. Run the executable file
+1. Run the executable file, pay attention to providing the region.
 ```bash
 ./main --demo_config_path=../license_plate_recognition/config/license_plate_recognition_demo.json
 ```